mjordan/islandora_repository_reports/docs/Submodules.md

 ## Writing report submodules

-A variety of basic reports are bundled with this module, but it is easy for developers to add additional reports.
-The best way to do this is to write a submodule that provides a data source plugin.
-Additional functionality (for example, a custom input form) can be added as well.
-Submodules let you package reports that are specific to your site, or mangage dependencies on third-part Drupal modules.
+A variety of basic reports are bundled with this module, but developers can add additional reports by writing submodules that provide data source plugins.
+Submodule can add functionality such as custom input form as well.
+In addition, submodules can package reports that are specific to a site (or shared!), and mangage dependencies on third-part Drupal modules.

-The most typical source for report data is Drupal's database, but data source plugins can get their data from Solr, Blazegraph, or log files on disk (for example).
+The most typical source for report data is Drupal's database, but although source plugins can get their data from Solr, Blazegraph, or log files on disk (for example).
 Sample submodules are available in the 'modules' subdirectory:

 * "Flavors", a very simple example module for developers
 * "People currently in space", which demonstrates how a report can get data from a remote API